 - If a shopper is idle on the checkout page, deploying a popup that carries a countdown timer might be the best and only solution to prompt them to take action during this session.
 Think of discounts and freebies they’ll be missing out on if they don’t complete their order within the time limit.

-- If you want to be proactive though and prevent abandoned carts before they even happen, take a look at your analytics.
-Find the average number of pages travelled before exiting, and then trigger an exit offer one page before then with a great deal or incentive to spark their interest.
+- If you want to be proactive and prevent abandoned carts before they even happen, look at your analytics.
+Find the average number of pages traveled before exiting, and then trigger an exit offer one page before then with a great deal or incentive to spark their interest.

-- Alternatively, you can target exiting traffic in general, or browse abnadoners, those who looked through your website but didn’t add anything to their cart yet.
-One of the best strategies we’ve seen is to either offer them a product finder quiz (great for those with products that require deeper consideration like expensive luggage or hard to choose variations like makeup & the right shade).
-This not only provides more value to the visitor (education) at this moment, a discount likely wouldn’t phase them since they don’t even know enough to add something to their cart.
+- Alternatively, you can target exiting traffic in general or browse abandoners, those who looked through your website but haven’t added anything to their cart yet.
+One of the best strategies we’ve seen is to offer them a product finder quiz (great for those with products that require deeper consideration like expensive luggage or hard-to-choose variations like makeup & the right shade).
+This not only provides more value to the visitor (education) at this moment, but a discount likely wouldn’t phase them since they don’t even know enough to add something to their cart.
 But it also is an invaluable resource for collecting first-party data to inform everything from re-targeting ad campaigns to product development and beyond.
 If you don’t have or want to implement a quiz though, you can simply show them a carousel of your best sellers or direct them to that product category page.
-If anything if going to catch their eye at this point in their journey, it’s one of your moost popular items!
-Both of these are great, non-discount related exit strategies for browse abandonment visitors!
+If anything if going to catch their eye at this point in their journey, it’s one of your most popular items!
+Both of these are great, non-discount-related exit strategies for browse abandonment visitors!